mnlipp/de.mnl.osgi/IndexedMavenRepository.md

 today's disk space and connection speed, it may pose a problem when you try to resolve requirements automatically.
 The plugin therefore provides some filter settings.
-The settings are configured for each group id individually with a file "`group.properties`" in the group's directory.
+The settings are configured for each group id individually using a file "`group.properties`" in the group's directory.

+### Select artifacts for indexing

 To select which versions of an artifact are included in a group, define a property "`[artifactId[.*];]versions=<maven version range>`".